farouq-alt/PopTune/README.md

 For bug reports and/or feature requests, please create a Github issue: https://github.com/OuterTune/OuterTune/issues

-For all other inquiries, you can contact us at outertune@protonmail.com
+For all other inquiries, you can contact us at outertune@protonmail.com (this is not a support email!)

 ## Attribution